r-bengtsson/Creative-Music-Sound-System-for-MiSTer/README.md

 * Stormovik SU-25 - Soviet Attack Fighter (1990) by Electronic Arts
     * `SU25.EXE CMS`
+    * The game doesn't seem to like fast CPU speeds, use SYSCTL to set speed 30Mhz
     * [Download .BAT](https://github.com/chimaera66/Creative-Music-Sound-System-for-MiSTer/blob/master/Files/Game%20BATs/Stormovik%20SU-25%20-%20Soviet%20Attack%20Fighter%20(1990).zip)

 * Strike Aces (1990) by Vektor Grafix
     * NOT Fighter Bomber
+    * The game doesn't seem to like fast CPU speeds, use SYSCTL to set speed 30Mhz

 **T**
 * Test Drive III - The Passion (1990) by Accolade
-    * The game doesn't seem to like fast CPU speeds, use a slowdown program to set speed to 25Mhz
+    * The game doesn't seem to like fast CPU speeds, use SYSCTL to set 30Mhz

 * Times of Lore (1989) by ORIGIN
-    * The game doesn't seem to like fast CPU speeds, use a slowdown program to set speed to 25Mhz
+    * The game doesn't seem to like fast CPU speeds, use SYSCTL to set 30Mhz

 **U**
 * Ultima VI - The False Prophet (1990) by ORIGIN
-    * The game doesn't seem to like fast CPU speeds, use a slowdown program to set speed to 50Mhz
+    * The game doesn't seem to like fast CPU speeds, use SYSCTL to set 30Mhz